aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Methods

-* `createAttributeInstruction(resources: ViewResources, element: Element, info: Object, existingInstruction?: Object): BehaviorInstruction` - Creates an attribute behavior instruction.
+* `createAttributeInstruction(resources: ViewResources, element: Element, info: Object, existingInstruction?: Object, context?: HtmlBehaviorResource): BehaviorInstruction` - Creates an attribute behavior instruction.
   * `resources: ViewResources` - The ViewResources for the view being compiled.
   * `element: Element` - The element that the attribute is defined on.
   * `info: Object` - The info object previously returned from inspectAttribute.
   * `existingInstruction?: Object` - A previously created instruction for this attribute.
+  * `context?: HtmlBehaviorResource` - HtmlBehaviorResource

 * `createLetExpressions(resources: ViewResources, element: Element): ` - Creates let expressions from a &lt;let/&gt; element